rossanx/akfs/docs/journal.md

 +-- Timestamp: Wed Feb  5 23:10:51 -03 2020 --+

 Ok.
-In order to put our keyboard device driver to work, we need to enable interrupts. \^o^/.
+In order to put our keyboard device driver to work, we need to enable interrupts. :open_mouth:.
 If we just do that we will cause an exception!!!
 It happens because several devices present in your motherboard generates interrupts.
 If an interrupt is raised and we don't have a proper IDT entry for it, some garbage code will